 The fungus Colletotrichum lindemuthianum survives in the soil and on infected seeds and plant debris.
 It also overwinters in alternative hosts.
 The spores are transferred to the growing seedlings via rain, dew or field work when foliage is wet.
 It is thus important to restrict the activity in the field (workers, treatments...etc) when the foliage is wet from rain or dew.
 Cool to moderate temperatures (13-21°C) and periods of frequent rainfall are also favorable to the fungus and its transmission, resulting in increased occurrence and severity of the infection.

 Biological agents might help to control the infection.
 The fungus Trichoderma harzianum and the bacteria Pseudomonas fluorescens used as a seed treatment compete with Colletotrichum lindemuthianum.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Chemical treatment of the disease may be economically inviable depending on the given weather conditions.
-Seeds can be treated with carbendazim at 2 g/kg.
-If fungicides are needed, spray products containing folpet, carbendazim or mancozeb when the foliage is dry.
+Seeds can be soaked and treated with appropriate fungicides.
+If spray fungicides are needed, apply products containing folpet, mancozeb when the foliage is dry.

 Use certified pathogen-free seed material.,Plant resilient tolerant or resistant varieties.,Check your plants or fields for any sign of disease.,Avoid excessive weed growth (weed can serve as alternate host) near your cultures.,Provide good field sanitation.,Avoid working in the fields when foliage is wet, and clean your tools and equipment.,Crop rotation with non-host crops is recommended every three years.,Bury infected plant debris after harvest or remove and burn it.